goatshriek/stumpless/docs/localization.md

 The last step is to add new CI builds for the new locale to make sure that there are no immediate problems and catch any future ones that arise.
 This is done by updating the `.github/workflows/locale.yml` configuration file with a build profile for the new language.
-This is relatively simple: just copy one of the existing jobs (for example `linux-es-es`) and update it to use your new locale.
+This is relatively simple: just make a new line in the build matrix with the new language.

 Finally, add a flag for the new locale to the project README (in the Key Features section) to show off your hard work to everyone else!